 - Moral Focus monthly virtues are posted in all classrooms and around the school.
-Students will be able to identify the Moral Focus virtue of the month. - Monthly virtues are explicitly taught through lessons, activities, or assemblies. - Students will be able to define each Moral Focus virtue. - Moral Focus virtues are incorporated throughout day-to-day interactions. - Students will be able to provide examples of behavior that exemplify each Moral Focus virtue. - \circ Teachers will be able to capitalize on teachable moments using the Moral Focus virtues. - Teachers will redirect student behavior referencing the Moral Focus virtues.
+Students will be able to identify the Moral Focus virtue of the month. - Monthly virtues are explicitly taught through lessons, activities, or assemblies. - Students will be able to define each Moral Focus virtue. - Moral Focus virtues are incorporated throughout day-to-day interactions. - Students will be able to provide examples of behavior that exemplify each Moral Focus virtue. - Teachers will be able to capitalize on teachable moments using the Moral Focus virtues. - Teachers will redirect student behavior referencing the Moral Focus virtues.

-MONTHLY VIRTUES

-WISDOM RESPECT GRATITU SELF-CONTRO L PERSEVERANCE
+MONTHLY VIRTUES WISDOM (September) GRATITU (Novembe SELF-CONTRO (December) L PERSEVERANCE (January) COURAGE (February) AGEMENT arch) , COMPASSION (April) INTEGRITY (May)

-(September) (October) (Novembe er) (December) 0 (January)

-COURAGE ENCOUR AGEMENT COMPASSION INTEGRITY

-(February) (Ma arch) (April) (May)